 - Runners Up: Upstart, OneMain, LightStream, & Prosper

-We’ll dive into more detail on each company, including why each of them offers some of the best debt consolidation loans online.
-By the end, you’ll understand what debt consolidation is, the different types of debt consolidation loans, where to get debt consolidation loans, alternatives to debt consolidation, and how to avoid scams.
+We’ll dive into more detail on each of the best debt consolidation companies, including why each of them offers some of the best debt consolidation loans online.
+By the end, you’ll understand what debt consolidation is, the different types of debt consolidation loans, where to get the best consolidation loans, alternatives to debt consolidation, and how to avoid scams.

 What Is Debt Consolidation?

 Think about all the debts and credit card balances you currently have.
 Imagine if you could lump them all together into a new fixed-rate loan, and pay it off with one single monthly bill?
 Simply put, that’s what debt consolidation is.